Location - Wooroonooran National Park, Far North Queensland, Australia

 - This is a wet walk.
 There will be leeches, ticks, gympie gympie, lawyer cane, bramble in this area.
 Leeches tend to come out after drizzle/rain.

 - Each cable tower had a nearby power tower.
-Do not climb towers as the cable car can start at any moment.
+Do not climb these towers as the cable car can start at any moment and electrocution hazards.

 - Take sectors to keep the track clear.